 Don’t forget that our prices are averages and are based on 25 quotes.

-Shop around as we did and you’ll probably be surprised at the wide ranges of prices you’re given.
+Shop around as we did and you’ll probably be surprised at the wide range of prices you’re given.

 Get a Better Deal by Combing a Service With an MOT

-MOT pricing is determined by the Department for Transport who publish the prices on their website.
+MOT pricing is determined by the Department for Transport which publishes the prices on its website.

 The most a garage can charge you for a car MOT in 2021 is £54.85.

 Many MOT garages offer discounts if you have a service done at the same time.

 You can have your car serviced by any competent person and it shouldn’t affect your warranty provided they replaced any parts with original parts and the service interval was as per the manufacturer’s guidelines

 It’s unlikely that your manufacturer will honour a warranty if the cause of the fault was non-original parts being fitted or substandard work.

 The Car Expert has created an informative help guide on choosing the right garage for you. but in a nutshell, no you don’t have to get your car serviced at a main dealership to preserve the warranty.